lana-20/selenium4-new-window/README.md

 Selenium 4 comes with the _newWindow_ API, which lets testers create and switch to a new window/tab without creating a new WebDriver object.

+## Create new window (or) new tab and switch
+Create a new blank window (or) tab and focus the new window/tab on the screen.
+No need to switch to work with the new window/tab.

      # Open a new tab and switch to it
      driver.switch_to.new_window('tab')